 Google Flights Explore Map — How to Find the Cheapest Flight to Anywhere

-The Google Flights Explore Map is one of the most genuinely useful travel tools on the internet, and the overwhelming majority of people who book flights have never clicked on it once.
-I stumbled onto it three years ago while trying to plan a trip I couldn’t afford to a destination I hadn’t decided on yet — which sounds like a bad starting point, but it’s actually exactly the situation the Explore Map was built for.
-Within about fifteen minutes I had found a round-trip flight from Chicago O’Hare to Lisbon for $387, booked it the following week when it dropped to $341, and spent eleven days in Portugal on a trip I never would have found by searching the normal way.
-That’s what this tool does.
-Let me show you how to actually use it.
+I stumbled onto it three years ago while trying to plan a trip I couldn’t afford to a destination I hadn’t picked yet — terrible starting point, I know.
+Except it’s exactly the situation this tool was built for.
+Fifteen minutes of poking around the map and I’d found a round-trip from Chicago O’Hare to Lisbon for $387.
+Booked it the following week when it dipped to $341.
+Eleven days in Portugal.
+None of that happens if I’m searching the normal way.
+So let me show you how it actually works.

 What the Google Flights Explore Map Does That Normal Search Cannot

-The Explore Map flips the model entirely.
+The Explore Map flips the whole model.

-- Trip duration — filter for trips between 1–3 nights, 4–7 nights, 1–2 weeks, or 2–4 weeks
+- Trip duration — filter for 1–3 nights, 4–7 nights, 1–2 weeks, or 2–4 weeks

 - Class — economy, business, first

-Probably should have opened with this section, honestly — but the reason the Explore Map finds deals that normal search misses is simple.
-Flexible travelers compete in a much thinner market.
-When you search “ORD to CDG in March,” you’re competing with every other person who decided they want Paris in March.
-When you search “anywhere cheap in March,” you’re often the only person looking at that specific route on that specific date combination, and airlines price accordingly.
+Skipping ahead to the part you want.
+The reason the Explore Map finds deals that normal search misses comes down to competition.
+When you search “ORD to CDG in March,” you’re fighting everyone else who decided they want Paris in March.
+When you search “anywhere cheap in March,” you’re often the only person looking at that specific route on that specific date combo — and airlines price accordingly.
+Travelers who use this tool regularly find fares 50% to 70% below what they’d have paid by locking onto a destination first.
+That’s not a marketing claim.
+That’s just what happens when you stop searching like everyone else.

 Step-by-Step — Finding the Cheapest Flight From Your Airport